 Adjustment Act training is necessary to secure employment, any possible barriers to employment/training success, and how those barriers will be addressed.
 Both Workforce Innovation and Opportunity Act and Wagner-Peyser staff conduct re-employment workshops for customers needing additional assistance in job search resources, resume writing, interviewing skills, etc. Furthermore, all Trade Adjustment Act customers have access to any other resources provided by Wagner-Peyser and Workforce Innovation and Opportunity Act.
-Because specific Wagner-Peyser or Workforce Innovation and Opportunity Act staff may have on-going direct connection to local and statewide employers and job openings, customers may be assigned to additional staff persons for assistance with intensive job search activities.
+Because specific Wagner-Peyser or Workforce Innovation and Opportunity Act staff may have ongoing direct connection to local and statewide employers and job openings, customers may be assigned to additional staff persons for assistance with intensive job search activities.

-Currently in Region 5, IWD staff performs both Wagner-Peyser and WIOA functions.
-Therefore the Case Management is more of a Service Management shared between staff working in Skills.
+Currently in Region 5, IWD staff performs Wagner-Peyser, and Iowa Central Community College performs WIOA functions.
+The case management is done by the career navigators that are located in the center.
 Ongoing communication is stressed among all partners: Workforce Innovation and Opportunity Act, Wagner-Peyser, and the State Trade Adjustment Act office.
 When it is determined that a customer needs retraining to be more competitive in the job market, a training plan is developed in accordance with the six criteria for Trade Adjustment Act-approved training.
 Thereby, the training plans are developed and justified based on test assessments, labor market information, assessment of the customer's personal qualifications and financial ability, and training information.
 The State Trade Adjustment Act office then reviews all training requests and issues determinations.
 While Trade Adjustment Act will be the primary funding source for an individual's training, Workforce Innovation and Opportunity Act may offer assistance with supportive services not covered under Trade.
 Co-funding of training also may occur, if it is necessary to meet a customer's needs.
 Once a customer enters approved training, there is additional coordination with Wagner-Peyser and Unemployment Insurance for an individual's ongoing income support.